jbhannah/jbhannah.net/src/articles/2016-03-28-give-your-buttons-a-type.md

 date: 2016-03-28T17:06:00-07:00
 ---

-I fixed a bug at work today where hitting the "Enter" key from a text input in an [accordion][] form, in addition to submitting the form via a `keydown` listener[^kd], would collapse the current section of the accordion, open the next section, and open a [dropdown][] attached to a button in that section.
+I fixed a bug at work today where hitting the “Enter” key from a text input in an [accordion][] form, in addition to submitting the form via a `keydown` listener[^kd], would collapse the current section of the accordion, open the next section, and open a [dropdown][] attached to a button in that section.
 If a